Embodied cognition: Perception

 Traditional neuropsychological research widely acknowledged that when an internal representation of the outside world is activated somewhere in the brain, it leads to a perceptual experience.
 Embodied cognition challenges this claim by stating that the existence of cortical maps in the brain fails to explain and account for the subjective character of people's perceptual experiences.
-For example, they cannot sufficiently explain the apparent stability of the visual world despite eye movements, the filling-in of the blind spot, the "change blindness", and other such visual illusions that unveil the (seemingly) imperfections of the visual system.
+For example, they cannot sufficiently explain the apparent stability of the visual world despite eye movements, the filling-in of the blind spot, or visual illusions such as "change blindness" which reveal apparent imperfections in the visual system.
 From an embodied cognition perspective, perception is not a passive reception of (incomplete) sensory inputs for which the brain must compensate to provide us with a coherent picture.
 The brain interprets the outside world based on an individual's intentions, memories, and emotions, as well as the environment and the specific situation the individual is in.
 Perception involves more complex processes than simply receiving inputs (or visual stimuli) from the external world to output actions in response to them.
-Perception is an active process conducted by a perceiving agent (a perceiver), it entails an engaged perceiver and is influenced by the agent's experiences and intentions, his bodily states, and the interaction between the agent's body and the environment around it.
+Perception is an active process conducted by a perceiving agent (a perceiver); it entails an engaged perceiver and is influenced by the agent's experiences and intentions, its bodily states, and the interaction between the agent's body and the environment around it.

 One example of such active interaction between perception and the body is the case that distance perception can be influenced by bodily states.
 The way people view the outside world can differ depending on the physical resources that individuals have such as fitness, age, or glucose levels.
 For instance, in one study, people with chronic pain who are less capable of moving around perceived given distances as further than healthy people did.
 Another study shows that intended actions can affect processing in visual search, with more orientation errors for pointing than for grasping.
 Because orientation is important when grasping an object, the plan to grasp an object is thought to improve orientation accuracy.
 This shows how actions, the body's interaction with the environment, can contribute to the visual processing of task-relevant information.

 Perception also influences the perspective individuals to take on a particular situation and the type of judgments they make.
 For instance, researchers have shown that people will significantly more likely take the perspective of another person (e.g., a person in a picture) instead of their own when making judgements about objects in a photograph.
 This means that the presence of people (as compared to only objects) in a visual scene affects the perspective a viewer takes when making judgements on, for example, relations between objects in the scene.
 Some researchers state that these results suggest a "disembodied" cognition given the fact that people take the perspective of others instead of their own and make judgments accordingly.

 Language

+Embodied cognition views on language describes how when humans comprehend words, sensorimotor areas are involved in interacting with the objects and entities the words refer to.